kmuto/review/doc/format.md

 //indepimage[unixhistory2]
 ```

-Note that there are similar markup `//numberlessimage`, but it is depricated.
+Note that there are similar markup `//numberlessimage`, but it is deprecated.

 ## figures with graph tools

 Re:VIEW generates image files using graph tool with command `//graph[filename][commandname][caption]`.
 The caption is optional.

-Usage: using with gnuplot
+Usage: using with Gnuplot

 ```
 //graph[sin_x][gnuplot]{